 Rest assured, we’re not talking about doing workouts with your kids until they have ripped, six-pack abs.
 That’s not the idea here.
 What we are talking about is giving kids a solid foundation to build on for the development of every other gross motor skill under the sun.
 And that foundation just happens to be the core muscles.

-The easiest way to illustrate how important core strength is for kids is to discuss what it looks like when kids have weak core muscles.
+The easiest way to illustrate how important core strength is for kids is as kids progress through developmental milestones is to discuss what it looks like when kids have weak core muscles.
 Here are some of the most common tell-tale signs that a child needs to work on core strengthening.

 1 || Slumping while standing or sitting in a chair